Shusei-E/Shusei-E.github.io/_pages/research/ihLDA.md

 ## Award
-* The earlier version of this project won <a href="https://www.anlp.jp/nlp2023/award.html" target="_blank">the Excellence Award</a>  at the 29th Annual Meeting of the Association for Natural Language Processing.
+* The earlier version of this project won <a href="https://www.anlp.jp/nlp2023/award.html" target="_blank">the Excellence Award</a>  at the 29th Annual Meeting of the Association for Natural Language Processing. <small>(one of the eleven awarded papers out of 579 papers)</small>